-It is important to exclude uncorrected primary hyperparathyroidism , drug intake that cause hypercalcemia like calcitriol [commonly prescribed in renal diseases] and lithium.
+It is important to exclude uncorrected primary hyperparathyroidism , drug intake that causes hypercalcemia like calcitriol [commonly prescribed in renal diseases] and lithium.

 Symptoms and signs of tertiary hyperparathyroidism are due to high levels of parathyroid or hypercalcemia and are similar to primary and secondary hyperparathyroidism.
 These include bone pain, decreased bone mineral density, fractures, pruritus, renal stones, peptic ulcer disease, pancreatitis, soft tissue or vascular calcifications and muscle weakness.
 Psychiatric disorders can be present.

-The diagnosis of tertiary hyperparathyroidism combines both clinical and laboratory investigation.
+The diagnosis of tertiary hyperparathyroidism combines both clinical and laboratory investigations.
 These patients would have normal or elevated serum calcium concentrations and moderately elevated intact parathyroid levels.

 - Parathyroid hormone levels – raised